casper-network/docs-archive/theory/economics.rst

 *liveness*.
 A safe blockchain is one where users can expect valid transactions to eventually become recorded in the canonical history, or a linear sequence of finalized blocks.
-A live blockchain is one where this process can continue indefinitely, as long as there are validators to process, disseminate and record the transactions in blocks.
+A live blockchain is one where this process can continue indefinitely, as long as there are validators to process, disseminate, and record the transactions in blocks.
 Actions by validators that constitute a threat to either the safety or the liveness of the blockchain are termed *faults*.

-We can enforce compliance with certain features of the protocol, such as the fields expected to be populated in a block’s metadata, as part of the programmatic protocol definition and reject all blocks failing to satisfy the conditions as invalid, or faulty.
+We can enforce compliance with certain features of the protocol, such as the fields expected to be populated in a block’s metadata, as part of the programmatic protocol definition, and reject all blocks failing to satisfy the conditions as invalid, or faulty.
 However, some faults cannot be defined as properties of individual blocks, or directly prohibitied by the protocol specification.
 Rather, they must be incentivized by imposing costs for